Kejriwal's 'subdued' response to CAA-NPR-NRC, Jamia-JNU violence 'smacks of opportunism': Sibal

 Sibal also dismissed suggestions that the Congress' chances in the polls may be hampered by the absence of a popular and credible face, saying the credibility of a face has no relationship to the party's credibility in terms of its functioning on the ground.
 "In 2014, we had a credible face in (Narendra) Modi ji, that is what the people of India thought, see what has happened since then.
 So let us not talk about the faces.
 The face of the common man is far more important than the face of the chief minister," he asserted.

 "I think they (AAP) claim more than what they have done on the ground.
 They have a fabulous media campaign.
 This is somewhat like our prime minister's media campaign which sort of tries to claim much more than what the reality is.
-I think people know the reality.
+I think the people know the reality.
 So let's see what happens," he said.
-The Congress leader claimed that the BJP is on a sticky wicket in the polls as it has "lost credibility" and people are very unhappy with it.
+The Congress leader claimed that the BJP is on a sticky wicket in the polls as it has "lost credibility".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)